Telephone Number : 01472 812490 or 07725 565759

 Whilst the Town Hall was being restored, the Society purchased a Hammond C3 and, to maintain interest whilst the main organ was out of use, the C3 was used for concerts in an adjoining Council Chamber whilst the ballroom was full of scaffolding.
 The C3 has been retained and is now on a stage below the Compton and is featured briefly in each half of the concerts to provide contrast and as a showcase for the organist's ability.

-Admission £4.00 except for Phil Kelsall where tickets are £5.00 (Ticket only for this one)
+Admission £6.00 except for Phil Kelsall where tickets are £7.00 (Tickets only for this one)